collapsed-stacks/startups/questions/5614/when-is-a-good-time-to-switch-from-part-time-to-full-time-in-a-startup.md

 - posted by: [Ali](https://stackexchange.com/users/2815644/ali) on 2015-06-30
 - score: 3

-<p>Wait until the income from the startup is stable and sufficient.
+Wait until the income from the startup is stable and sufficient.
 Stable in the sense that you have regular customers and you have a decent period with an average revenue.
-Sufficient in the sense, you can draw a monthly income from the startup enough to support you and your family (multiple by 2 if your friend wants the same) while leaving enough in the business to meet cost of operations and fund new growth.</p>
+Sufficient in the sense, you can draw a monthly income from the startup enough to support you and your family (multiple by 2 if your friend wants the same) while leaving enough in the business to meet cost of operations and fund new growth.

 ## Answer 5616